swiftmanagementag/VXPromotionViewController/README.md

 # VXPromotionViewController

-VXPromotionViewController is a simple inline promotion display for your iOS 7 app.
+VXPromotionViewController is a simple inline and cross promotion display for your iOS 7 app.
+It can load the app information from the Apple AppStore or from your own JSON source.
+You can specify specific apps or load available apps for a publisher.

 ![VXPromotionViewController](http://cl.ly/SQVO/download/GitHub.png)